 The data is updated frequently, and new oversight items will be added on a regular basis.
 For more information on the tracker, read Brookings’s methodology used to identify executive branch oversight in hearings and letters.
 For questions and feedback, please contact OversightTracker@brookings.edu

 Note: On Sept.
 24, 2019, Speaker Nancy Pelosi formally announced that the House of Representatives would be “moving forward with an official impeachment inquiry.”
-Any oversight actions that specifically mention impeachment and took place after that date are indicated with asterisks below.
+Any oversight actions that specifically mention impeachment and took place after that date are indicated in red text below.
 Other potentially relevant activity that took place before Sept.
 24 can be found under several investigation tags, including “Threats Against the Rule of Law,” “Mueller Report Follow-up,” and “Ukraine Whistleblower.”

 These are the hearings that have taken place and the letters that have been sent between January 1 and March 1.